 Saving: £200 per month

-It may be possible to buy the home through the shared ownership scheme if you are unable to qualify for a mortgage to cover the full cost of the property.
-This will depend on the rules of the specific housing association that you are renting from, however, most tend to allow this.
+It may also be possible to buy a Rent to Buy home through the shared ownership scheme with some housing associations, if you're unable to qualify for a mortgage deal to cover the full cost of the property.
+This depends on the rules of the specific housing association that you are renting from, though most tend to allow it.

-You chosen rent to buy property has a purchase price of £250,000
+Your chosen Rent to Buy property has a purchase price of £250,000

 Monthly rent is £1,200 - 80% of the local market rent of £1,500